 Traumatic Brain Injury/ Damage (TBI)

-The traumatic brain injury repair process aims to repair the damage to the brain so the functions that have been lost after TBI are regained.
+The traumatic brain injury repair protocol aims to repair the damage to the brain so the functions that have been lost after TBI are regained.

-The underlying problem and how the process works
+The underlying problem and how the TBI protocol works

-This process works by reducing susceptibly (and increasing resilience) to brain injury.
+This protocol works by reducing susceptibly (and increasing resilience) to brain injury.
 For example, if you imagine that 10 people experience the exact same blow to the head in exactly the same way, some will be severely injured while some will be unaffected.
 The unharmed ones simply have less susceptibility to brain injury.
-This process restores that natural resilience and repairs existing traumatic brain damage.
+This protocol restores that natural resilience and repairs existing traumatic brain damage.

-Treatment usually takes three 2-hour sessions but it sometimes requires more time.
+Treatment usually takes 3-5 two-hour sessions but it sometimes requires more time.
 It is done using a variety of standard techniques for healing trauma where the therapist will guide you, similar to a guided meditation.
 The adjustment period is relatively short, usually overnight.
-Most clients find the process easy to do, with little discomfort.
+Most clients find the protocol easy to do, with little discomfort.

-This process does not treat dyslexia nor increase IQ.
+This protocol does not treat dyslexia nor increase IQ.
 Those issues require a different kind of treatment, which is still on the drawing board for the Institute.

 You will need to rest after treatment and should refrain from driving for a 10-hour period.

-For the last 9 years, the Institute for the Study of Peak States has been developing and refining the brain repair process, which can effectively treat traumatic brain injury damage.
-Initially, the process was developed as part of the autism project.
-It was quickly discovered that the brain repair process did not remove autistic symptoms but repaired brain damage due to physical impact or injury to the head (for example, concussion).
+For the last 9 years, the Institute for the Study of Peak States has been developing and refining the brain repair protocol, which can effectively treat traumatic brain injury damage.
+Initially, the protocol was developed as part of the autism project.
+It was quickly discovered that the brain repair protocol did not remove autistic symptoms but repaired brain damage due to physical impact or injury to the head (for example, concussion).
 Subsequent testing on people who suffered from brain damage showed positive results.
 We found that resilience to brain injury was something that varied from person to person.
-More recently, the brain repair process has been refined further, making it simpler to use.
+More recently, the brain repair protocol has been refined further, making it simpler to use.

-Testimonials for this brain repair process can be found here.
+Testimonials and case studies for this brain repair protocol can be found here.

 We use the MailChimp system to distribute newsletters for the Institute for the Study of Peak States.
 We will not pass on your email address, nor send any emails other than the newsletters.
 (To end your subscription, simply hit the cancel subscription link at the bottom of every newsletter.)